Skip to main content

 “It’s become an unspoken rule—a silent law—to never attempt to initiate a conversation with my father while he is listening to his music.
 We talk after an album or after a song ends.
 Monolithic grunts are the only acceptable verbal form of acknowledgement while listening, accompanied by a thumbs up, a fist pump through the silent air, or a mere upward curl of the lips, as if to say, ‘I like this one.’”

 After one of these strong beginnings, move into some dialogue and get to a point of conflict.
-We don’t mean physical conflict, rather where a disagreement in ideas is revealed that shows competing perspectives:
+We don’t mean physical conflict, but rather where a disagreement in ideas is revealed, which shows competing perspectives:

 ‘You’re entitled to an opinion.
 Just not the wrong one.’
 The dangerous glint in his eye should’ve frightened me, but it only egged me on.